Hintayan ng Langit: Overseas release

+Reception

 Critical reception

-One of ABS-CBN's top couples, Kathryn Bernardo and Daniel Padilla, gave a big support for their friend, Juan Miguel Severo, on his first written movie.
-The writer, a self-confessed KathNiel fan and previously collaborated at their film The Hows of Us, thanked them for showing up at the premiere.
+One of ABS-CBN's top couples, Kathryn Bernardo and Daniel Padilla, gave big support for their friend, Juan Miguel Severo, in his first written movie.
+The writer, a confessed KathNiel fan and previously collaborated on their film The Hows of Us, thanked them for showing up at the premiere.
 Later, Kathryn Bernardo posted a congratulatory message to Severo's first written film on her Instagram story.

 On a review by CNN Philippines, Hintayan ng Langit was praised, particularly for its storyline, setting, film editing, cinematography and the stars' performances.
-The editing was reviewed positive due to utilizing the detail where it affords to flesh out the dynamics of its world better.
-The acting performances of Eddie Garcia and Gina Pareño was mixed-to-positive as their performances were viewed as undeniably charming but the character dynamics of the film were felt imbalanced.
+The editing was reviewed positively due to utilizing the detail where it affords to flesh out the dynamics of its world better.
+The acting performances of Eddie Garcia and Gina Pareño were mixed-to-positive as their performances were viewed as undeniably charming, but the character dynamics of the film were felt imbalanced.
 In conclusion, it was still a charming piece of work.